Helen Loring Grenfell: Career

-As an elected official, she toured nationally lecturing in favor of suffrage."Club Will Hear Woman Official" Democrat and Chronicle (March 20, 1911): 12. via Newspapers.com "We have come to the time when we must feel that the word chivalry belongs to the past," she told audiences, "I believe you will not misunderstand me when I say that if you will give us justice, it will mean a great deal more than chivalry ever did."
+As an elected official, she toured nationally lecturing in favor of suffrage.
+"We have come to the time when we must feel that the word chivalry belongs to the past," she told audiences, "I believe you will not misunderstand me when I say that if you will give us justice, it will mean a great deal more than chivalry ever did."
 She served on Colorado's prison board for two terms.
 She was a member of the state forestry association and on the board of trustees for Denver's children's hospital.
 In 1920, she was a delegate to the Democratic National Convention.
 She was chair of the Women's Auxiliary of the Retail Clerks International Protective Association.
 She also spoke in favor of better compensation for teachers.

 Grenfell made a report to Woodrow Wilson on the Ludlow Massacre, as vice president of the Women's Law and Order League of Colorado.
 Her report was more critical of the strikers and more aligned with the governor's actions than many other accounts from the event.

 Personal life

 Helen Loring married Edwin I. Grenfell, a railroad executive, in 1889.
-She died in 1935, aged 71 years, from injuries sustained in a fall several months earlier."Helen Grenfell is Dead from March Injury" Greeley Daily Tribune (July 26, 1935): 7. via Newspapers.com Her husband wrote a biography after her death, A Brief Sketch of the Life and Works of Helen Thatcher Loring Grenfell (1939).
+She died in 1935, aged 71 years, from injuries sustained in a fall several months earlier.
+Her husband wrote a biography after her death, A Brief Sketch of the Life and Works of Helen Thatcher Loring Grenfell (1939).